About Atman Retreat

 Over the past dozen years through personal experience, anecdotal evidence, and a growing body of scientific research, it’s become clear to me that psychedelics are uniquely powerful tools for creating profound, positive change in people’s lives.

 Psychedelics have long played an important role in my own life.
 I had my first psilocybin experience at 16, and it deeply shifted my sense of self worth as a young person.
 Further psychedelic experiences through my later teens and early twenties helped me solve personal problems, improve relationships, and provided me with insights into the world and the nature of my own mind I otherwise never would have had.

 After university I spent three years travelling, living abroad, and working remotely.
-During this time I’d write about personal development, spirituality, and psychedelics on my blog, Freedom and Fulfilment, which has now reached over 700,000 people worldwide.
+During this time I’d write about personal development, spirituality, and psychedelics on my blog, Freedom and Fulfilment, which has now reached almost a million people worldwide.
 My interest in psychedelics grew over this time, along with the belief that increasing access to high quality psychedelic experiences could be deeply impactful in a positive way.

 In mid-2018, I started putting together the pieces of what would become Atman Retreat.
 I’m fortunate enough to have had support from some very smart, competent people, and to have found an exceptional group of facilitators along the way.
 We’re honored to offer the opportunity for people to explore the full potential of psychedelics in a safe, legal way.

 Other interests of mine include meditation (practicing for over 9 years), applied ethics, personality psychology, transpersonal psychology, yoga, and nonduality.

 Thanks for visiting, and we hope to see you soon on a retreat!

 Pranab is committed to reducing suffering and improving quality of life wherever he can.